Vetledrage/WeatherApp/README.md

 #### If the code is downloaded and Gradle is synced, running the App in Android Studio is how to run.
 Make sure that you are connected to Wifi.
 #### If you run the code and change internett after, running again could make the API calls fail.
 Therefore terminating the App then running it again on the new internett (Not rerun, but cancel then run),will fix this problem.

-#### (Kjøre via terminal om det er nødvendig)
-# Contribution
+# Libraries used
-#### If you find any buggs or have any ideas of improvement on the App we would love to hear your input here (kan ha en kort spøreundersøkelse)
+#### Most of the code is very basic code implemeted using Kotlin and Jetpack Compose.
+We are also using kotlinx for the livedata features.
+Java and kotlin utils is also great libraries that give us access useful fucntions.

 # Credits
-#### Thanks to Metrologisk institutt https://www.met.no for providing the APIs used to present information in our App.
+#### Thanks to Metrologisk institutt https://www.met.no for providing the APIs used to access weatherdata.
-#### Thanks to UIO yata yata yata (usiker på hva)
+#### Thanks to UIO https://www.uio.no for giving us the oppertunity to work and experiment with the APIs with help and guidance.
-#### Thanks to all developers: navnene våre.
+#### Thanks to all developers!

-# License
-#### Har ikke det?
-# Changelog
-#### Changelog: Optionally, include a changelog that lists significant changes in each version of your project.
-This helps users understand what's new and whether they need to update.
 # Contact us!
 #### ja vet ikke hva vi skal ha her